Krutonium/NewNix/README.md

-# My New NixOS Config
+# My NixOS Config

+## A Note for GitHub:

+If you're viewing this on GitHub, this is a mirror from my personal Forgejo/Gitea instance.
+It should be up to date to within 6 hours of my latest changes.
+# What is this?

 An evolution of my previous config, this repo represents my current NixOS configuration across my machines.
 It is a work in progress, and I am still learning NixOS, so there are likely to be some mistakes.